b51379808-boop/Go-Kart-Telemetry-Safety-System/README.md

 ### 4. Hardware Safety Triage
 During bench testing, a short-circuit incident destroyed an I2C LCD display.
 Rather than delaying deployment, the display dependencies were removed.
 All visualization logic was shifted to a ultra-fast 3-tier LED warning state machine and live 115200-baud Serial output, stripping over 70 lines of library overhead and increasing code execution stability.
 ---
+*For full schematics and visual flow diagrams, see [docs/architecture.md](docs/architecture.md).*
+---

 ## Bench Mark Validation